DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Lina’s eyes narrowed.
 “RAE.
 Define ‘not intact.’”

+"Removal of embedded structure would destabilize host's harmonic frame."
 The plate vibrated again - slower this time, almost hesitant.

-> *Removal of embedded structure would destabilize host's harmonic frame.*
-> *Cognitive degradation likely.
+"Cognitive degradation likely.
 Loss of integrative coherence.
-Possible emotional desynchronization.*
-> *You would remain alive.
-But fragmented.*
+Possible emotional desynchronization.
+You would remain alive.
+But fragmented."

 Lina leaned back slightly, exhaling through her nose.
 “So like Elyra.”

-The plate was silent for a beat, then vibrated once more.

-> *Partially.*
-> *Her fragmentation resulted from external overload.
-Yours would result from structural collapse.*
+The plate was silent for a beat.
+"Partially," it then vibrated once more.
+"Her fragmentation resulted from external overload.
+Yours would result from structural collapse."

 Lina glanced at Jason, then back at the plate.
 “What if it’s not sudden?
 What if he drifts away from you - like now, with the alignment still incomplete?
 Would that also fragment him?”

+"Drift is manageable.
+Misalignment does not equal collapse."
 The plate gave a soft, uneven tremor.

-> *Drift is manageable.
-Misalignment does not equal collapse.*
-> *Fragmentation risk arises from forced detachment.
-Not distance.*
-> *As long as continuity remains, adaptation is possible.*
+"Fragmentation risk arises from forced detachment.
+Not distance.
+As long as continuity remains, adaptation is possible."

 Lina folded her arms.
 “So there is a way.”

-# Echoes
+## Acknowledged

 The restaurant had gone quiet around them.
 A few dishes clinked in the background, but most of the evening rush had passed.
 The storm still whispered outside, more drizzle than rain now.